sourcegraph/go-diff/README.md

 Diff parser and printer for Go.

+**Unstable API:** go-diff is currently in development.
+If you depend on it, you should vendor it.

 It doesn't actually compute a diff.
 It only reads in (and prints out, given a Go struct representation) unified diff output, such as the following.
 The corresponding data structure in Go is the